-The College of Nursing uses HSPNet (Health Sciences Placement Network) to manage all clinical placements.
+The College of Nursing uses the Health Sciences Placement Network (HSPNet) to manage all clinical placements.

 - Please read the Information Handout and Instructions provided to access HSPnet.

 - Sign the Consent Form and hand it in on Orientation day.

 - Access HSPNet.

 The nursing program makes extensive use of online and electronic resources.
 Students will be required to have regular access to a late model computer and a reliable high speed internet connection in order to be successful in the program.
 Nursing students are eligible for the Microsoft Student Advantage Program which provides free access to full versions of Microsoft Office applications on a variety of devices.

 Access to information on demand at point-of-care is becoming a key component of health care practice.
 Students will be required to have a mobile device for use in the undergraduate program.

 Nursing Central is the premier source of disease, drug and test information for nurses.
 It also includes a leading dictionary, literature searching and a study system.
 Get quick answers wherever you need them - on your mobile device or the web.

 The College of Nursing Virtual Lab provides students with on demand access to hundreds of hours of streaming video on nursing related topics.
 Videos may be integrated into Blackboard course websites by instructors or students may wish to review the video library on the website in preparation for specific OSCEs or clinical placements.

 - Access the Virtual Lab.